naisyrkdev/bankomat-interview-solution/README.md

 # bankomat-interview-solution

-Backend Solution
+#### ## # Backend Solution - how to run

-To run backend solution set-up WebAPI project as start-up project.
+To run backend solution set-up **WebAPI **project as **start-up project**.

-Next add initial migrations by typing in Nuget Package Manager Console "add-migration init", fater succesfully created migration type: "update-database".
+Next add first initial migrations by typing in Nuget Package Manager Console (set **Infrastructure** as default project in console):
+`add-migration init`
+after succesfully created migration run:
+`update-database`

 Now you can successfully build and run solution.

+The user is mocked, there is authentication nor authorization.

+If you want acces /bank-account/withdraw-money use BankomatId: 1 and BankAccount: 1.

+Also recommend to use Swagger for API documentation and testing.
+Access: *-YourHostURL-*/swagger

+Potential problems:
+-If with current ConnectionString you cannot create migration you can change it in the **WebAPI** project => appsettings.json